fastapi-users/fastapi-users/docs/usage/routes.md

     }
     ```

+### `POST /logout/{name}`

+Logout the authenticated user against the method named `name`.
+Check the corresponding [authentication method](../configuration/authentication/index.md) to view the success response.

+!!! fail "`401 Unauthorized`"
+    Missing token or inactive user.

+!!! success "`200 OK`"
+    The logout process was successful.

+!!! success "`202 Accepted`"
+    The logout process is not applicable for this authentication backend (e.g. JWT).

 ### `POST /forgot-password`

 Request a reset password procedure.
 Will generate a temporary token and call the `on_after_forgot_password` [event handlers](../configuration/router.md#event-handlers) if the user exists.